 The eloquence with which Shulgin expresses what he felt must come as a surprise to those who believe that the user of ‘drugs’ has a clod for a soul.
 At any rate, the effects of MDMA are not limited to tremulous euphoria and attunement to beauty.
 If Keats was right when he wrote that happiness lay ‘in that which becks/Our ready minds to fellowship divine’, then by most accounts, MDMA is a perfect path towards it.
 Many users report that the drug engenders a profound sense of connectedness.
 The bravado which one sees with certain other substances is nowhere to be seen, and in its place are peace and candour.

 These qualities are not merely limited to MDMA.
-Alan Watts wrote of the feelings of connectedness to which LSD and other drugs give rise, of the ‘strong sensation of oneness’ one feels with others — something ‘presumably akin to the sensitivity which enables a flock of birds to twist and turn as one body’.
+Alan Watts wrote of the feelings of connectedness to which LSD and other drugs give rise, of the ‘strong sensation of oneness’ one feels with others under their influence — something ‘presumably akin to the sensitivity which enables a flock of birds to twist and turn as one body’.

 Mescaline, which occurs naturally in the peyote cactus, is apt to produce an acute sensitivity to beauty, as powerfully captured by Aldous Huxley:

 I continued to look at the flowers, and in their living light I seemed to detect the qualitative equivalent of breathing — but of a breathing without returns to a starting point, with no recurrent ebbs but only a repeated flow from beauty to heightened beauty, from deeper to ever deeper meaning.
 Words like ‘grace’ and ‘transfiguration’ came to my mind, and this, of course, was what, among other things, they stood for.
 My eyes travelled from the rose to the carnation, and from that feathery incandescence to the smooth scrolls of sentient amethyst which were the iris. . .